RY3IEZN/ALT_SCHOOL_CLOUD_ASSIGNMENTS/Assignment_VpcSubentCompute_08nov23/README.md

 ![alt](images/vpcsubec2.png)

-# A. Create the netowrking infrastructure
+# A. Create the netowrking infrastructure.

 We are going to create the network infrastructure and we are going to create a vpc and subnet to host our infrastructure, we may need an s3_endpoint as we are going to keep all infrastrucure in a private network